 The amendments apply to contracts for which the entity has not yet fulfilled all its obligations at the beginning of the annual reporting period in which the entity first applies the amendments.
 Comparatives are not restated.
 Instead, the entity shall recognize the cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings or other component of equity, as appropriate, at the date of initial application.

-The amendments are effective for annual periods beginning on or after 1 January 2022, with early application permitted.
+The amendments were adopted by the FRSC on August 19, 2020 and are effective for annual periods beginning on or after 1 January 2022, with early application permitted.

-Annual Improvements to IFRS Standards 2018-2020 The Annual Improvements include amendments to four Standards.
+Annual Improvements to PFRS Standards 2018-2020